Richardaeld/Eldridge_Music/TESTING.md

     + The test name, if the tester was logged in, the email name, the invoice #, and a bried description of the problem
 1. If any of the email content is incorrect, record:
     + The test name, if the tester was logged in, the content expected, and actual content, and a bried description of the problem.
+1. A user account was created to fulfill the test's requirements, record:
+    + The username, email address of the account, and that this is a test account.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: